ThemeZee/gambit/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 2.0.7 - 2022-07-12 =
+* added block support for custom spacing and line heights
+* improved styling of columns block

 = 2.0.6 - 2022-02-24 =
 * fixed keyboard navigation of dropdown menus